Skip to content

 RPC keys and management keys are workspace-scoped.
 They operate across all projects in the workspace.
 An RPC key grants access to blockchain node endpoints, while a management key allows you to manage workspaces, projects, members, and other keys programmatically.

 Each key type carries its own set of permissions that control which operations the key can perform.
-For example, an API key may have `api:address:read` but not `api:address:write`.
-See the [authorization reference](/apis/mgmt/authorization) for the full permission matrix.
+For example, an API key may have api:address:read but not api:address:write.
+See the authorization reference for the full permission matrix.

-All three key types are passed in the same `X-Api-Key` header.
+All three key types are passed in the same X-Api-Key header.
 The gateway identifies the key type from its prefix and routes the request to the correct service automatically.

 A key is 40 characters long: the type prefix, 24 random base62 characters, and 6 CRC32 check characters.
 For example: